fsoubelet/fsoubelet/README.md

 <a href="https://metrics.lecoq.io/about/fsoubelet"><img src="metrics-base.svg" align="left" width="47.5%"></img></a>
 <a href="https://metrics.lecoq.io/about/fsoubelet"><img src="metrics-achievements.svg" align="left" width="47.5%"></img></a>

-I'm a postdoctoral fellow student in particle accelerator physics working [@CERN][cern] on optics and incoherent effects modeling, namely Intra-Beam Scattering.
+I'm a postdoctoral fellow in particle accelerator physics working [@CERN][cern] on optics and incoherent effects modeling, namely Intra-Beam Scattering.
-My work mostly includes maths, physics simulations, machine measurements and data analysis.
+My work mostly includes some maths, computational physics, simulations, machine measurements and data analysis.
 I am a privacy & Open Source advocate, as well as a [Python][python] enthusiast, interested in scientific outreach, programming, photography and most kinds of tinkering.

 <!-- <br> -->

 <!-- A Little About Me -->

-## What I'm up to:
+## What I'm up to

 - 📚 I recently finished my PhD on **IR Local Coupling Correction** for the [Large Hadron Collider][lhc] through novel methods;
 - 👨‍🔬 I'm currently working on incoherent effects modeling for the CERN injectors, mainly **Intra-Beam Scattering**;
 - 👨‍💻 I contribute to the development of [OMC][pylhc] codes and the [xsuite][xsuite] ecosystem;
 - 🏃 I'm interested in making codes run faster, I mostly make codes run;
 - 🌱 I’m currently trying to find time to learn `Nim` and `SQL`;
 - 💬 I'm always happy to answer questions and contribute to projects;
-- 📫 I can be reached at felix.soubelet@cern.ch.
+- 📫 I can be reached at <felix.soubelet@cern.ch>.

 <!-- My Codes -->